ContextMapper/context-mapper-examples/src/main/cml/context-mapper-example/README.md

 <img alt="Context Mapper Context Map" src="./images/ContextMapper-Example-Simple_ContextMap.png">

-Here you can find the corresponding context map in CML (Context Mapper Language):
+Here you can find the corresponding context map in CML (Context Mapper Language) in different versions and levels of detail (stages):

+ * [ContextMapper-Example-Stage-1](./ContextMapper-Example-Stage-1.cml): A simple context map without relationship patterns in upstream-downstream relationships and without details of the bounded contexts.
+ * [ContextMapper-Example-Stage-2](./ContextMapper-Example-Stage-2.cml): This stage refines the relationships on the context map and adds the corresponding DDD relationship patterns.
+ * [ContextMapper-Example-Stage-3](./ContextMapper-Example-Stage-3.cml): In stage three we added first details to the bounded contexts and specified the modules and aggregates.
- * [ContextMapper-Example-Simple](./ContextMapper-Example-Simple.cml): A simple (business analysis) version without technical details (data type attributes etc.)
+ * [ContextMapper-Example-Stage-4](./ContextMapper-Example-Stage-4.cml): A simple version including all domain objects but no attributes.
+This stage should still be understandable for users without technical knowledge.